openid/fapi/FAPI_2_0_Security_Profile.md

 This profile supports the use of `private_key_jwt` and in addition allows the use of OpenID Connect.
 When these are used Clients and Authorization Servers need to verify payloads with keys from another party.
-For AS's this profile strongly recommends the use of JWKS URI endpoints to distribute public keys.
+For Authorization Server's this profile strongly recommends  the use of JWKS URI endpoints to distribute public keys.
 For Client's key management this profile recommends either the use of JWKS URI endpoints or the use of the `jwks` parameter in combination with [@!RFC7591] and [@!RFC7592].

-The definition of the AS `jwks_uri` can be found in [@!RFC8414], while the definition of the Client `jwks_uri` can be found in [@!RFC7591].
+The definition of the Authorization Server `jwks_uri` can be found in [@!RFC8414], while the definition of the Client `jwks_uri` can be found in [@!RFC7591].

 In addition, this profile